willhardy/djdd/README.rst

 * install schroot configuration to allow normal users to use the bootstrapped debian instance
 * install any extra required debian packages for building

-Then run ``django-deb-deploy init mysoftware --dir /path/to/build-dir/ --clone git+http://server.com/git/repository``.
+Then run ``django-deb-deploy add mysoftware --dir /path/to/build-dir/ --clone git+http://server.com/git/repository``.
 This will:

 * clone your source code repository